ameeren/MelanomaIMC/README.md

 </ol>

 # Requirements
 Certain analyses require extensive computational power (mainly memory) if processes run in parallel.
-If you don't have these resources, the code might need to be adapted (i.e. parallelization needs to be removed).
+If you don't have these resources, the code might need to be adapted (i.e. parallelization needs to be reduced/removed).
 Raise an issue in this github repo to report any problems.

 # Raw Data
 Raw Data (multi-channel .tiff files, single-cell masks, etc.) is available <a href=https://doi.org/10.5281/zenodo.6004986>here</a>